Crows Nest Falls Lookout is a 2.1km, grade 3 hike located in the Crows Nest National Park, Queensland. The hike should take around 1 hr to complete.

 For your safety, never attempt to climb around the lookout barriers to access the waterhole or waterfall-to do so could result in serious injury or cost you your life!

-Hike overview
+Hike Overview

 Walk through eucalypt forest to Crows Nest Falls lookout and see water tumbling over 20 metre high granite cliffs.
 Depending on the season, the waterfall can be a mere trickle or a raging torrent.

-Route and GPX file
+Map and GPX file

 About the region

 Crows Nest is a national park on the Darling Downs of southern Queensland, Australia.
-It is divided into a number of section which are located in both Crows Nest and Grapetree, 40 km west of Esk in the South East Queensland bioregion.
+It is divided into a number of section which are in both Crows Nest and Grapetree, 40 km west of Esk in the South East Queensland bioregion.
 A 236 ha national park was first declared in 1967.
 The park has been extended south along the Great Dividing Range and now covers 17.9 km2 (6.91 sq mi).

 The geology of the area is dominated by granites with domed outcrops.
 The vegetation in the park is mostly open eucalypt forest.
 Species such as the hoop pine, weeping bottlebrush, river she-oak and swamp mahogany can be found along creek banks.
 The main watercourse in the park is Crows Nest Creek, a tributary of Cressbrook Creek, itself a tributary of the Brisbane River.
 About 4% of the park is riverine wetlands.